 The Foxy Chihuahua

-The fennec was in fact, successfully crossed with the Chihuahua in the 1980s.
-The result was a less nocturnal, more social and adaptable and thus, more marketable "fox".
-The miniature fox was popular with exotic animal sellers - and the college kids who were paid to carry, feed, and fondle the kits round the clock.
+The fennec fox was in fact, successfully crossed with the Chihuahua in the 1980s.
+The result was a less nocturnal, more social and thus, more marketable "fox".
+The miniature fox was popular with exotic animal sellers - and the college kids who were paid to carry, feed, and fondle the kits around the clock.

-Knowledgeable breeders reject a connection between hairless dogs and the Chihuahua based on major differences in conformation.
-The rectangular head shape of all hairless dogs is absolutely unlike the Chihuahua.
-Hairless-type dogs have long, round, whippy tails whereas the Chihuahua has a flattened, stiff, furry tail.
-The long claw-like feet of the early Chihuahua are not seen in any other breed.
+The rectangular head shape of all hairless dogs is absolutely unlike the Chihuahua's unique rounded skull.
+Hairless-type dogs have long, round, whippy tails whereas the Chihuahua has a flattened, stiff, furry tail and the long claw-like feet of the early Chihuahua are seen in no other breed.

 Digging Chihuahua History!

-It seems certain the Toltec’s techichi is the more recent ancestor of today’s Chihuahua.
-It is represented in stone carvings, part of a monastery known as Huejotzingo.
-The monastery, situated between Mexico City and Puebla, was constructed by Franciscan Monks circa 1530 and includes materials transported from the Aztec Pyramids of Cholula.
-The Toltec reign gave way to the Aztecs who seem to have adopted the techichi, using them and the hairless ones for religious sacrifice.
-The Aztec used rattles such as this Moche rattle with a startlingly perfect Chihuahua head on one end and a human head as the other end of the handle!
+The Toltec’s Techichi is a more recent ancestor of today’s Chihuahua, as represented by carvings in the monastery known as Huejotzingo, situated between Mexico City and Puebla, constructed by Franciscan Monks circa 1530.
+The Toltec reign gave way to the Aztecs who seem to have adopted the Techichi, using them for religious sacrifice.
+The Aztec used rattles such as this Moche rattle with a startlingly perfect Chihuahua head on one end and a small human head on the other!

-As staying alive became easier, the people had more time to spend upon such matters as breeding dogs.
-Archaeological evidence shows that selective keeping of dogs progressed from an edible interest to spiritual significance, and finally, to the ultimate luxury of providing nothing more than companionship.
+As staying alive became easier, the people had more time to spend on such matters as breeding dogs.
+Archaeological evidence shows that progressed from an edible interest to spiritual significance, and finally, to the ultimate luxury of providing nothing more than companionship.

-When one experiences the utter devotion of a Chihuahua, it is easy to understand how a highly developed culture could believe that such a dog would gladly assume the sins of its beloved person.
-There was no doubt whatsoever that incredibly loyal little dog would faithfully await the arrival of its master, then guide his loved one to the Aztec vision of Heaven.
+When one experiences the love and loyalty of a Chihuahua, it is easy to understand how a highly developed culture could believe that such a dog would gladly assume the sins of its beloved person.

 The Mexican Chihuahua

 Perhaps that is why Montezuma II, last of the Aztec rulers, is said to have had hundreds of Chihuahuas in his palace.
-More recently, is that why General Santa Ana, (the dictator of Mexico who sold northern Mexico to the United States in 1848) also kept large numbers of golden fawn Chihuahuas?
+More recently, General Santa Ana, (the dictator of Mexico who sold northern Mexico to the United States in 1848) also kept large numbers of golden fawn Chihuahuas.
 They went with him into battle, no doubt to guide his soul across the ninth river should he be slain.
-In fact, they were in his camp when he was finally defeated and captured in 1836!
+Many Chihuahuas were in his camp when he was finally captured in 1836.

 The theory that places the Chihuahua’s development in Europe with the assumption that it arrived in the New World in the arms of Spanish explorers totally ignores recorded history.
 The Spanish had a singular use for dogs during that time.
-They brought horses to the Americas, not dogs.
-When there was no local game, when there were no injured horses to be slaughtered, they raided Indian settlements for food and that included indigenous camp dogs and in some tribes, the small dogs kept for sacrifice – or as pets.
+When there was no local game or injured horses to be slaughtered, they raided Indian settlements for food which included the small dogs kept for sacrifice or as pets.

-Hernando de Soto wrote that dogs were a major source of meat for the hundreds of troops he led during exploration of the southern United States.
-They not only decimated the Indian population from the Florida peninsula to Mexico, they also wiped out thousands of domesticated dogs.
-Spanish scribes recorded that male dogs were fattened on corn, castrated, and used for food by the Aztecs.
-We know dogs were sacrificed in religious ceremonies but one has to wonder if the Indians were forced to breed them in great numbers in order to feed the conquistadors who enslaved them?
+Hernando de Soto wrote that dogs were a major source of meat for his troops during exploration of the southern United States.
+The Spaniards not only decimated the Indian population from the Florida peninsula to Mexico, they wiped out thousands of domesticated dogs.

 The Modern Chihuahua

 The first record of the Chihuahua as a breed occurred about 1884 when enterprising Mexicans began selling them to tourists in the border markets.
-An American Judge is said to have bought a dog in El Paso Texas and later, another from Tucson Arizona.
 The first Chihuahua to be officially registered was a dog called Midget who entered the American Kennel Club stud book in 1904 along with three others.
 By 1915, thirty Chihuahua were registered in the States and that number jumped to over 25,000 by the early seventies!

-The breed has always been popular with celebrities from Spanish-born band leaders Xavier Cugat to Miss Lupe Velez, a famous actress of the 1930's shown here with her tiny little King.
-She fed him with an eye-dropper, certainly because it was the “dramatic” thing to do.
+The breed has always been popular with celebrities such as Spanish-born band leader Xavier Cugat and Miss Lupe Velez, a famous actress of the 1930's shown here with her tiny Chihuahua, little King.
+She fed him with an eye-dropper (at left), no doubt because it was the “dramatic” thing to do.

-The great Opera star Enrico Caruso was seldom seen without his considerable sized pack of Chihuahuas dog and even at the height of the financial depression, the famed Florence Clark (pictured at right) won prizes with her Chihuahua champions in the 1934 Westminster Kennel Club show in New York.
+The great opera star Enrico Caruso was seldom seen without his pack of Chihuahuas and even at the height of the financial depression, the famed Florence Clark (pictured right) won prizes with her Chihuahua champions in the 1934 Westminster Kennel Club show in New York.

-The Chihuahua began to move into England from the United States and directly from Mexico and by 1897, a Chihuahua was formally exhibited at the Ladies Kennel Club Show.
-Registration privileges followed in 1907 which would appear to be a meteoric rise to fame except that it was seventeen years before the next Chihuahua was registered!
-Less than one hundred were recorded by the beginning of WWII.
-The low breeding population was critically impacted by the bombing and devastation which followed.
-By 1949, there remained only eight registered dogs.
+The Chihuahua is one of only a few breeds that moved into England from the United States.
+By 1897, a Chihuahua was formally exhibited at the Ladies Kennel Club Show.
+UK (United Kingdom) registration privileges followed in 1907 which would appear to be a meteoric rise to fame except that it was seventeen years before the next Chihuahua was registered!

 Whether breeding or judging the Chihuahua, we hope you will bear in mind his developmental history and evolution.
-He is a clever little dog, gigantic in heart and personality, but clearly driven by strong survival instinct, he “pancakes” to prove it!
-He is in so many ways, unique, even among Toy Breeds.
+He is a clever little dog, gigantic in heart and personality.
+Clearly driven by strong survival instinct, he “pancakes” to prove it!